Ways of Working: Five Ways Consultants Can Make More Impact

 Before we discuss what makes successful and truly value-adding consulting, let us firmly state our beliefs based on experience.
 Generally speaking, people working in the consulting industry are incredibly bright people who have graduated from world-class universities with the best grades.
 So, why does it sometimes go wrong and, equally importantly, where does it go wrong?
 We are not questioning general consultant expertise within their respective subjects.
 Instead, this is about leveraging and tailoring that expertise to the organisational needs.

-The sad truth is that many large and small organisations have mixed feelings after working with consultants.
-Furthermore, from our experience and speaking with CEOs or CFOs in various industries, such mixed feelings often boil down to the consultants’ working methods and rarely their Subject Matter Expertise.
+The sad truth is that many organisations, large and small, have mixed feelings after working with consultants.
+Furthermore, from our experience and speaking with CEOs or CFOs in various industries, such mixed feelings often stem from the consultants’ working methods and rarely from their Subject-Matter Expertise.

 So, Which Ways of Working Work Well?